seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-2.md

   + location: It is the Azure region where we want to deploy the resources
   + Container properties:
       +  Define environment variables using key “name” and value “..”
-  + The azure container image for SQL Server
+  + Image: The azure container image for SQL Server
   + Ports: Enter the SQL Server port number for communication.
 We will use the default port 1433 in this section.
   + Specify CPU and MemoryInGB in the script for your container configuration
   + The OS type: Linux, it should be as per the application image we specified in the script